AniekanInyang/aniekaninyang.github.io/README.md

 ## Aniekan Inyang

-Hi :wave:, I'm Aniekan-a data scientist with focus on natural language processing.
+Hi :wave: , I'm Aniekan-a data scientist with focus on natural language processing.

-You can ask me about finding a path in data science and building your career .
+You can ask me about finding a path in data science and building your career.

 I enjoy travelling :airplane:  and my values are hardwork, respect, rest, structure and organisation.

 ___